Sparky-code/odin-recipes/README.md

 # odin-recipes
-project 2 - recipes page
+Project 2 - recipes page

+a webpage illustrating the usage of <ol> and <ul> elements using a recipes website.